MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 You will need to activate it in order to be able to use it.
 This requires root privileges.

-$ sudo ip lint set can0 type can bitrate 500000
+$ sudo ip link set can0 type can bitrate 500000

 $ sudo ip link set up can0